The U.S. economy has taken some very interesting turns so far in 2017.

 Many goods are shipped in cardboard boxes and containers.
-So, if sales of cardboard boxes soar, that means businesses are producing and shipping more products as well as employing workers, and times are good.
+So, if sales of cardboard boxes soar, that means businesses are producing and shipping more products, employing workers and times are good.

-But if cardboard box production, sales and prices start falling, it often reflects a decline in spending on consumer goods.
-The fewer things getting bought, the fewer things getting shipped — hence, the reason why European cardboard box producer Smurfit Kappa Group PLC experienced revenue losses from 2007 to 2008.
+But if cardboard box production, sales and prices start falling, it often reflects a decline in spending on consumer goods: the fewer things getting bought, the fewer things getting shipped.
+Hence, the reason why European cardboard box producer, Smurfit Kappa Group PLC, experienced huge revenue losses from 2007 to 2008, reported CNBC.

 Stock Market Crashes